-- A National Insurance number for you (and your partner if you have one).
+- National Insurance number for you (and your partner if applicable)

-- The full names and dates of birth of everyone living in your household.
+- Full name and dates of birth of everyone in your household.

-- Your landlord’s name, the amount of rent you pay and any charges included in your rent, e.g. water or electricity.
+- Landlord’s details, the amount of rent you pay and any charges included in your rent, such as water or electricity.

-- Your household income, savings, investments and expenses – including items such as childcare costs and private pension contributions.
+- Your household income, savings, investments and expenses – including things like childcare costs and private pension contributions.

-If you are not happy with our decision about your claim for Housing Benefit, you can make an appeal.
+If you are not happy with our decision about your claim, you can submit an appeal.